smahanam/FileSharing/README.md

 # ghis2s Python Package

-This repository contains this README file and a mock up working directory of GHI-S2S forecast.
+This repository contains this README file and a mock-up working directory of the GHI-S2S forecasting system.
 GHI-S2S consists of approximately 150 tasks that follow a predeifined schedule.
-The tasks have been grouped into 50 job files in order to optimize computer resources.
+These tasks have been grouped into 50 job files to optimize computer resources.
 A comprehensive description of GHI-S2S can be found at:
 *https://github.com/smahanam/LISF-1/blob/support/lisf_557ww_7.7_s2srf/lis/utils/usaf/S2S/README_GHI-S2S_LIS7.7*

-The master script of ghis2s (*https://github.com/smahanam/LISF-1/blob/support/lisf_557ww_7.7_s2srf/lis/utils/usaf/S2S/ghis2s/s2s_app/s2s_run.py*)
+The master script of ghis2s ([s2s_run.py*](https://github.com/smahanam/LISF-1/blob/support/lisf_557ww_7.7_s2srf/lis/utils/usaf/S2S/ghis2s/s2s_app/s2s_run.py))
 creates run-directories, links, generate bash script files, etc and sets up the S2S forecast experiment each month.

 We present **ghis2s** as a Python package that can be called either from within an external Python program or run from the command line.
 A YAML file containing system and experiment